 Fish oil – omega 3’s are very anti-inflammatory and also can help maintain healthy blood pressure levels among a whole host of other health benefits.
 DHA, a component of fish oil is also super important for baby’s brain and neurological development.

 Magnesium bisglycinate – magnesium helps with muscle relaxation (for those nasty leg cramps that can happen further along in pregnancy) also help with sleep, anxiety and reducing blood pressure (my overall favourite mineral).

-B-Complex - The B vitamins are so important for every reaction that happens in the body.
+B-Complex – The B vitamins are so important for every reaction that happens in the Healthy Body.
 Bonus: B6 can help with nausea which really helped me in the first trimester, also a B complex will contain some folic acid (B9) which is important for baby’s spine and prevention of spina bifida.

 Probiotic – Probiotics help with immunity and digestion.
 They lay the foundation for gut bacteria.
 During pregnancy our immune system is suppressed so we don’t attack baby thus other opportunistic infections such as yeast can overgrow and a probiotic can help keep this under control.

-Folic Acid - as mentioned above folic acid is important for baby’s spine and nervous system development and prevention of spina bifida.
-It is best to take folic acid in its active form MTHFR because then your body doesn’t have to do the converting of it and it is more easily absorbed.
+Folic Acid – as mentioned above folic acid is important for baby’s spine and nervous system development and prevention of spina bifida.
+It is best to take folic acid in its active form MTHFR because then your Healthy Body doesn’t have to do the converting of it and it is more easily absorbed.